4d/docs/docs/API/SystemWorkerClass.md

 This function returns the SystemWorker object.

-> This function is not necessary if you created the `SystemWorker` form a 4D worker process.
+> This function is not necessary if you created the `SystemWorker` from a 4D worker process.

 <!-- END REF -->